IanTaiAhn/react_games/README.md

 We now auto create a User with an Id that we can use to look up the user and access their information.
 I think we are very close to having a legit app here....

+Yah I'm straight killing it rn!
+Yee haw man its ttooooo eaassyy!
+Haha nah its not, but its mentally stimulating/fun.